coderitter/knight-validation/README.md

   if (user.firstName == user.lastName) {
     let misfit = new Misfit

-    // You can skip setting a name and the field(s) for the misfit.
+    // You can skip setting a name and the property(s) for the misfit.
 These will be set automatically.

     // We give it some information here on what went wrong.
 What you put in here depends on your needs. misfit.constraints = {